Masters2020/Ivette_2021/README.md

 # Thesis_Ivette_2021
-All the files needed to recreate thesis results

 Chronological order of steps in this thesis:
 1. Extract the transcripts and adding the labels
 2. Clean each of the datasets